fullyouth/fullyouth.github.io/blog/Readme.md

 <h1 class="beginning"> Hi, I'm haoqi</h1>

-I was born in 1996. work for [CTrip](https://www.ctrip.com/), as a software development engineer.
+I was born in 1996. work for [CTrip](https://www.ctrip.com/), as a Software Development Engineer.

 <GetStarted/>